kivy/python-for-android/docs/source/javaapi.rst

 restricts the usage to a simple call of the **autoclass** constructor function and a second call to instantiate this class.

-You can access through this method all Java Android API, e.g. to get the DisplayMetrics of an Android device could fetched using the following piece of code:
+You can access through this method the entire Java Android API, e.g., the ``DisplayMetrics`` of an Android device could be fetched using the following piece of code:

 .. code-block:: python